Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 11 November 2025 06.26.13 UTC
+- WIB: Selasa, 11 November 2025 09.08.23 UTC
-- WITA: Selasa, 11 November 2025 07.26.13 UTC
+- WITA: Selasa, 11 November 2025 10.08.23 UTC
-- WIT: Selasa, 11 November 2025 08.26.13 UTC
+- WIT: Selasa, 11 November 2025 11.08.23 UTC

 Kutipan Inspiratif:
-"Nature is just enough; but men and women must comprehend and accept her suggestions."
+"It's not the size of the dog in the fight, but the size of the fight in the dog."

-Kategori: nature
+Kategori: motivational